Keyboard shortcuts

 let network = Arc::new(Network::new(UNIVERSE).await?);

-One Arc<Network> per agent regardless of how many citizens, confluences, or basic services are bound.
+One Arc<Network> per agent regardless of how many members, organisms, or modules are bound.

 Step 3 — bind the lattice handles you need

-Indexes into lattices[] match the order in the GovConfig.
+Indexes into lattices[] match the order in the CoalitionConfig.
 A cross-chain searcher that bids on all three:

 use offer::Offer;